tadejvozlic/tadejvozlic/README.md

 ### Hi there 👋
-### Hi there 👋, my name is Tadej and I am student from Slovenia.
+### Hi there 👋, my name is Tadej and I am web developer from Slovenia.

 Skills: Angular / JS / HTML / CSS / Java / NodeJs